-The New South Wales Farmers’ Association (“NSWFA”) recognises the importance of the Australian Privacy Principles (“APP’s”) and the protection of the privacy of all personal information of individuals which it collects, holds and uses in the course of its activities.
+The New South Wales Farmers’ Association (“NSWFA”) and its related entities – the NSW Farmers (Industrial) Association (“NSWFIA”) and the NSW Farmers Natural Disaster Relief Fund (“NDRF”) – (collectively referred to as “NSW and its related entities”) recognise the importance of the Australian Privacy Principles (“APPs”) and the protection of the privacy of all personal information of individuals which it collects, holds and uses in the course of its activities.
 Personal information is information or an opinion about an identified individual or about an individual who is reasonably identifiable.
-The APP’s prescribed in the Privacy Act 1988 as amended (“the Act”) apply to the NSWFA and all other organisations, and this policy is intended to implement the APP’s and the NSWFA’s obligations under the APP’s.
+The APP’s prescribed in the Privacy Act 1988 as amended (“the Act”) apply to the NSWFA and its related entities and this policy is intended to implement the APPs and the NSWFA and its related entities’ obligations under the APPs.

 1 About Us